 Just observe, take photos from a respectable distance, wish them luck, and move along.

-If you like this post or are interested in other marine life you can frequently see when scuba diving in Cozumel, please check out other posts in the “Cozumel Diving” category, and/or sign up for the monthly email newsletter up at the top right of the home page or the blog page.
+If you like this post or are interested in other marine life you can frequently see when scuba diving in Cozumel, please check out all the other posts in the “Cozumel Diving” category.